About

 Classic Cream Scones Recipe - Perfectly baked flaky scones.
 Step by step recipe with tips on how to make perfect flaky, buttery cream scones, that are so addictive!
 Easy to make and delicious.

-So how do you achieve that height in your buttery cream scones?
+How to achieve height in your buttery cream scones and other tips

 • When the dough is rolled out to be cut, make sure it has a height of at least 1/2 inch, or up to 3/4 of an inch.
 After baking, each scone will rise to about twice that initial height.